carleonesouza/smart-frame/README.md

     curl -sL https://firebase.tools | bash
 ```

-4. Create a folder where your project is going to be, and inside folder open the terminal and run the commands below or run with VSCode terminal:
+4. Create a folder where your project is going to be, and inside the folder open the terminal and run the commands below or run with VSCode terminal:

 ```
     npm init